JulijusKau/wolt-testing/README.md

 ## How to run
 First clone the repository.
-Run the git init command in your terminal.
+Run the npm install command in your terminal.
 Start up cypress with the help of npx cypress open commmand.
 Finally go through the cypress navigation and run the tests.